 Regional Project Inspector Input.
 Regional fuel cycle staff should be approached for insight into specific licensee issues and the significance of identified issues.
 Coordination with regional staff will also help to avoid duplication of inspection effort.
 Project Inspectors should maintain historical information (official records, not inspector notes) for each major inspection area to reduce the effort by individual inspectors and maintain knowledge during staff changes.
 Project Inspectors should also maintain a Focus Area Matrix to ensure that all operations at his/her facility potentially involving licensed material are part of an inspection sample at least once every five calendar years.

 Project Manager Input.
-The Project Manager for the facility being inspected should be approached for insight into specific licensing issues, I Summary changes, or concerns that can be addressed during the inspection.
+The Project Manager for the facility being inspected should be approached for insight into specific licensing issues, Integrated Safety Analysis (ISA) Summary changes, or concerns that can be addressed during the inspection.

 Site Access.
 The inspector is responsible for ensuring that all requirements for site access are in place before the inspection.